Carlão (footballer, born January 1986): APOEL

 On 19 June 2014, after six French Ligue 1 seasons, he signed a two-year contract with APOEL from Cyprus.
 He made his APOEL debut against HJK Helsinki at Sonera Stadium on 30 July 2014, in a 2–2 first leg draw for the third qualifying round of the 2014–15 UEFA Champions League.
 Carlão appeared in every group stage match in APOEL's 2014–15 UEFA Champions League campaign and following his impressive performance at Camp Nou against FC Barcelona for the first week of the group stage, he was included in UEFA.com's team of the week as the best central defender.
 In his first season at APOEL, Carlão managed to win his first two career titles, as his team won both the Cypriot championship and the cup.

-He scored his first official goal in his second season at APOEL, netting the winner in his team's 2–1 home victory against Asteras Tripoli for the group stage of the 2015–16 UEFA Europa League on 22 October 2015.
+He scored his first official goal in his second season at APOEL, netting the winner in his team's 2–1 home victory against Asteras Tripolis for the group stage of the 2015–16 UEFA Europa League on 22 October 2015.

 On 3 August 2016, Carlão agreed to extend his contract with APOEL until May 2019.
 However, on 10 January 2017, APOEL announced that they had agreed for his transfer to the Serie A side Torino, after the Italian club paid his €500,000 minimum release fee.